liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/10-image-gallery-screenlet-for-ios.markdown

 ## Themes [](id=themes)

 The default Theme uses a standard iOS `UICollectionView` to show the scrollable list as a grid.
-Other custom Themes may use a different component, such as `UITableView` or others, to show the contents.
+Other Themes may use a different component, such as `UITableView` or others, to show the contents.

-This screenlet has three different Views:
+This screenlet has three different Themes:

 1. Grid (default)
 2. Slideshow